Understanding the function of the

 If on the other hand, just the action of moving the fuse in its holder (or spinning it) is enough to restore function, that suggests the more common poor connection due to corrosion condition.

-Consider yourself lucky for not having a dreaded charging system , but deduct two points for neglect, and, at earliest possible opportunity, clean fuse-ends and the circular connection holes in the clips properly with abrasive, apply Zinc Anti-Corrosive Electrical Paste, and reinstall fuse.
+Consider yourself lucky for not having a dreaded charging system failure , but deduct two points for neglect, and, at earliest possible opportunity, clean fuse-ends and the circular connection holes in the clips properly with abrasive, apply Zinc Anti-Corrosive Electrical Paste, and reinstall fuse.
 Suggested reading: Gas-Tight-Joint Tech article.

 Having checked Fuse 1 and found it to be intact, and spinning it to try to cut through any corrosion did not fix the symptoms, another check, requiring a multimeter should be performed before moving on to checks of the charging system.
 With the IGN ON and engine running, the IGN power should be measured at the Fuse 1 and Fuse 2 (input) terminals on left (Black wires), as well as (output) terminals (Red wires), on right side.
 If voltage is measured at the input but not the output, an open connection at the fuseblock exists…this may be caused by a poor connection due to corrosion at the push-on terminals, corrosion between the riveted contact plates or conical fuse-ends (as both discussed in the Gas-Tight-Joint Tech article), or a blown or fatigued fuse which was previously missed.